robcarver17/skipperman/docs/import_registration_data_help.md

 This can happen if:

-- You have [added a sailor manually](link_required.md) to Skipperman who has not been registered in Wild Apricot, and their status is not 'Manual'.
-You can ignore this message, but to make it go away eithier change the [registration status to manual](link_required.md) which would be appropriate for a free event like a racing series, or ask their parent to register them.
+- You have [added a sailor manually](manually_adding_a_sailor.md) to Skipperman who has not been registered in Wild Apricot, and their status is not 'Manual'.
+You can ignore this message, but to make it go away eithier change the [registration status to Manual in the registration editing page](registration_editing_help.md) which would be appropriate for a free event like a racing series, or ask their parent to register them.
 - For some stupid reason you have manually edited the data file exported from Wild Apricot and remove one or more rows.
 Unless you're an expert trying to debug something, don't do this.
-Instead, change the registration status to ['Cancelled'](link_required.md).
+Instead, change the registration status to ['Cancelled' in the registration editing screen](registration_editing_help.md).
 Meanwhile, you can ignore this error.
 - Wild Apricot themselves have changed their export output, or Skipperman has managed to corrupt it's own data.
 Please contact support - this is serious.

 ### Status and availability changes